How Product Teams Contribute to New Product Introduction (NPI) Success

 - Enterprise Resource Planning (ERP)—for purchasing, inventory, order administration, and finance

-- Customer Relationship Management (CRM)—for sales forecasting and customer orders, pipeline management, RMAs, return rates, customer case history, and warranty entitlement
+- Customer Relationship Management (CRM)—for sales forecasting and customer orders, pipeline management, return material authorizations (RMAs), return rates, customer case history, and warranty entitlement

 To learn more about new product introduction

-If you’re interested in learning more about new product introduction best practices, read our Best Practices for NPD and NPI Success white paper to learn how to break down barriers to product innovation.
+Learn more about NPI best practices.
+Read our Best Practices for NPD and NPI Success white paper to learn how to break down barriers to product innovation.